5 Tips for Creating Outdoor Spaces

 Plan your outdoor space in the off-season

 “Start planning and working in the off-season,” says Jonathan, the landscape designer.
 “If you are planning green space, try to have your team in place by the New Year, as most good gardeners are heavily booked by April.”
 In addition to giving yourself enough time to properly plan, make sure that you find an experienced team.
-For those not ready to plant or are just building up toward a green thumb, use the warm seasons to look around for inspiration and get a game plan set during the winter season.
+For those not ready to plant or are just building up toward a green thumb, use the warm seasons to find inspiration, and plan during winter.

-With an outdoor space, there’s a lot more to consider, like drainage of excess water.
+With an outdoor space, there’s a lot more to consider, like drainage.
 “Your general contractor should have an in-depth understanding of how bulk water will be managed and how your plans will impact the neighbors.
 If you’re working on a roof, make sure you have access points for clearing roof drains,” said Jonathan.

 (Above) Outdoor spaces designed by Sweeten landscape designer Jonathan

-Your team will also have to haul all of the materials to wherever your outdoor space is located.
+Your team will also have to haul all of the materials to your outdoor space.
 Sean, a Sweeten general contractor, tells us, “Hauling roof deck lumber, soil, sod and plant matter up through service elevators can be costly and time-consuming.”
 What’s the alternative?
-He suggests exploring the potential of booming materials to the roof by crane.
-“Your contractor has partnerships with local greenhouses and lumber yards and can make arrangements to move materials from the street to your garden more quickly and efficiently and cost-effectively than schlepping them through the service entrance and up the elevators,” Sean said.
+He suggests exploring booming materials to the roof by crane.
+“Your contractor has partnerships with local greenhouses and lumber yards and can make arrangements to move materials from the street to your garden more quickly and efficiently and cost-effectively than schlepping them through the service entrance and up the elevators.”

-And finally, make sure you have the necessary approvals or that your team can handle getting them when needed.
+Finally, make sure you have the necessary approvals, or that your team can handle getting them when needed.
 “Most exterior improvements will require an alteration agreement and approval from the building’s architect, and many will require filing with the city,” Sean said.
 “If you live in a landmarked building, special regulations will apply.
-Make sure your team can get you the necessary approvals.”

-So when you’re ready to tackle your outdoor spot, give yourself plenty of time to prepare, decide on how you want to use the space, and don’t forget to add a splash of green.
+So when you’re ready to tackle your outdoor spot, give yourself plenty of time to prepare, and decide on how you want to use the space.
+It will be time and money well-spent.
 “A well-planned deck or garden can greatly increase the value of a property, sometimes approaching the value provided by a renovation of interior space,” says Sean.
-That sounds good to us!
+What’s not to love?